 Types of Participants:

-- FIIs: Foreign Institutional Investors are the international investors who are willing to invest in the Indian Market being locals of different countries.
+FIIs: Foreign Institutional Investors are the international institutional investors who are willing to invest in the Indian Market being locals of different countries.
 FIIs are the most important participant and plays a vital role in determining the market trend and volatility of the market.
 FIIs determine the trends in the prevailing market and are responsible for the liquidity and sustainability in the market and economy.
+FII/DII Data is an important indictor.

 Now let us have a glimpse of the Open Interest data that is released by the exchange: